-Unfortunately, I’ve managed to recover only cartridge cover and keyboard stands.
-Screws were badly corroded and there was no point to even try to restore them.
-However, I had to try … with poor results though, as seen on pics below.
+Unfortunately, I’ve managed to recover only the cartridge cover and keyboard stands.
+Screws were badly corroded and there was no point in even trying to restore them.
+However, I had to try … with poor results though, as seen in the pics below.

 After 24 hours, bubbling stopped and the chemical reaction was over.

 As you can see, most of the screws disappeared which means that they were completely corroded as Phosphoric Acid does not touch Iron and removes oxide.